astrolang/astro/README.md

 * You can now use astro interpreter by typing ```astro``` in the terminal.

 ### What is Astro?
-Astro is a fullstack multi-paradigm programming language designed for high-performance numerical-computing applications.
+Astro is a fullstack multi-paradigm programming language designed for high-performance numerical-computing and web applications.
 - statically-typed language that
 - compiles to native code and WebAssembly,
 - has no GC,